 - An error occurred.

-Although input files to cmp can be any type, the results might not be what would be expected on character special device files or on file types not described by the XSH specification.
-Since this specification does not specify the block size used when doing input, comparisons of character special files need not compare all of the data in those files.
+Although input files to cmp can be any type, the results might not be what would be expected on character special device files or on file types not described by the System Interfaces volume of POSIX.1-2008.
+Since this volume of POSIX.1-2008 does not specify the block size used when doing input, comparisons of character special files need not compare all of the data in those files.